s-vincent/vagrant-ansible/README.md

 For the moment only Debian-like (Debian, Ubuntu...) and RedHat-like (RedHat, CentOS, Fedora...) boxes are supported for provisioning.

+## License

+All modules are under BSD-3 license.

 ## Links

 * https://www.vagrantup.com/docs/index.html